 - And there are many more which I can provide if you are interested.

-God Himself provides proof for His existence in the Qur’an.
+God Himself points out proof for His existence in the Qur’an.
 Thinking, reflecting, using reason, pondering, and above all being sincere in trying to reach conclusions will lead us there.

 “Indeed, in the creation of the heavens and the earth and the alternation of the night and the day are signs for those of understanding.”
 [3.190]

-I’ll be writing a few blog posts soon about the rational foundations of Islam, and I’ll be sure to send these to anyone who is interested.
-Topics covered (God willing) will be: the necessary Existence of God, the Divine origin of the Qur’an, and the truthful prophethood of the Prophet Muhammad ﷺ.
+I’ll be writing blog posts soon about these topics, and I’ll be sure to send these to anyone who is interested.
+Topics covered (God willing) will be: the existence of God, the Divine origin of the Qur’an, and the truthful prophethood of the Prophet Muhammad ﷺ.
 I’ll also address claims made by followers of other religions and worldviews, including Christianity, atheism/agnosticism, and others.
-Check back in a few weeks’ time for those updates.
+Check back later for those updates.

 Jazakumullah Khairan, Thank you for visiting my blog.